cminyard/gensio/FAQ.rst

     error: C:\etc\gtlssh\gtlsshd.key is accessible by others, giving up

-  when gtlsshd start with debugging enabled.
+  when gtlsshd is started with debugging enabled.
 To fix this, you must bring up the file in file explorer, disable inherited permissions, and delete the non SYSTEM and Administrator users.

   You will allso need to add a rule in the firewall to let connections through.

 * Issues with openssl and signal masks